 Then Nurse Ratched comes in and calls "Mr. McMurry" over.
-She says that she understands he’s been difficult about taking his shower, but everyone is required to follow the rules.
+She says that she understands he’s being difficult about taking his shower, but everyone is required to follow the rules.

 McMurphy and the Big Nurse look each other over and size each other up.

-McMurphy points out that the only time that people remind him to follow the rules is when they expect he’s planning on breaking them.
+McMurphy points out that the only time that people remind him to follow the rules is when they expect him to break them.